‘THE ROBOTS OF DEATH’

 The original DVD special features were as follows.
 There was the making-of documentary called ‘The Sandmine Murders’.
 There was also an amusing featurette about robots in ‘Doctor Who’ called ‘Robophobia’, presented by Toby Hadoke.
 There was also a studio sound scene; model shots; a studio floor plan and a BBC continuity announcement with a slide.
 There was also a photo gallery of the story; a stereo sound audio mix option for the story and two DVD audio commentaries.
 The first DVD audio commentary is with producer Philip Hinchcliffe and writer Chris Boucher.
 The second DVD audio commentary is with Tom Baker, Louise Jameson, Pamela Salem and director Michael E. Briant.
 There was also an info-text commentary option to enjoy and a ‘Radio Times Listings’ PDF of the story.
 There was also a ‘coming soon’ trailer for ‘The Face of Evil’ with Tom Baker and Louise Jameson (which is now included on ‘The Deadly Assassin’ Blu-ray disc for the Season 14 Blu-ray box set).

-On Disc 5 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, ‘The Sandmine Murders’ making-of documentary; the ‘Robophobia’ featurette; the studio sound scene; the model shots; the stereo sound audio mix option for the story and the two DVD audio commentaries can be found on there.
+On Disc 5 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, ‘The Sandmine Murders’ making-of documentary; the ‘Robophobia’ featurette; the studio sound scene; the model shots; the stereo sound audio mix option for the story, the two DVD audio commentaries and the ‘Radio Times Listings’ PDF can be found on there.
 The BBC continuity announcement with a slide for ‘The Robots of Death’ has been updated into BBC trailers and continuity announcements for 2020 on the Blu-ray.
 The photo gallery and the info-text commentary option for ‘The Robots of Death’ have been updated for 2020 on the Blu-ray.